Prime Directive (role-playing game): Prime Teams

 Prime Teams are a concept pioneered in the original Prime Directive game.
 The concept is a specialized landing party that can perform a variety of functions, including science, negotiations, and combat.
 While "Prime Teams" are a Federation designation, nearly every empire has their own equivalent.

 Reception

-Chris McCubbin reviewed Prime Directive for Pyramid #7 (May 1994) and stated that "My advice to Star Trek fans interested in Prime Directive is to play it, but play it on its own terms, as a good, solid outer space military adventure, without trying to squeeze it into the TV show's mold in every tiny detail.
+Chris McCubbin reviewed the first version of Prime Directive for Pyramid #7 (May 1994) and stated that "My advice to Star Trek fans interested in Prime Directive is to play it, but play it on its own terms, as a good, solid outer space military adventure, without trying to squeeze it into the TV show's mold in every tiny detail.
 To tell you the truth, the universe of Prime Directive is much more playable than the Star Trek universe anyway, while preserving most of the elements that got trekkies interested in Star Trek in the first place."

+Jason Fryer reviewed the first version in White Wolf #48 (Oct., 1994), rating it a 4 out of 5 and stated that "The price is more than fair, and with its sample adventures, Prime Directive provides you with everything you need to run the game."